tjohnston-softdev/rsi-facebook-reach/readme.md

 * Positive engagement
 	* Likes, comments, shares, etc.
 * Negative engagement
-	* Hides, Spam reports, unlikes, etc.
+	* Hides, spam reports, unlikes, etc.
 * Total reach
 	* The total number of people who have seen any of the page's posts regardless of how they have been circulated.